Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

-For a given focal block, $f$, let $S_f$ and $F_f$ denote the time periods in which mining starts, and finishes, in the current best solution.
-If the focal block is not scheduled for extraction, we set $S_f = F_f = |\mathcal{T}|+1$.
-When using the Timing strategy, we start by following the neighbourhood formation process described in Section \ref{sec:PBN}.
-Once we select a focal block for which $S_f < |\mathcal{T}|+1$, we restrict all subsequent focal block selections to the set of blocks with both non-zero weights and that either start being extracted, or are mined to completion, in a period between $S_f$ and $F_f$.
+\textbf{Timing} When forming a neighbourhood, once we select a focal block $f$ that is completely mined within the planning horizon, we restrict all subsequent focal block selections to the set of blocks with non-zero weights and that either start being extracted, or are mined to completion, while $f$ is being mined.
 The idea is to form a neighbourhood with subsets of blocks mined at similar times.

-Once a neighbourhood has been formed, we reject it, and form another, if all focal blocks involved in its construction are not scheduled for mining in the current best found solution.
-The intuition is that these neighbourhoods have a low likelihood of leading to a better solution.